ethereum/ERCs/ERCS/erc-XXXX.md

 ### Signature Malleability

 While Schnorr signatures as specified in this document are not malleable due to the definition of `s`, great care must be taken during verification to ensure a Schnorr signatures `s ∊ [1, Q)`.
-Note that this issue is mentioned explicitly due to Solidity's weak type system and the expectation of most implementation using type `uint256` for the `s` variable.
+Note that this issue is mentioned explicitly due to Solidity's weak type system and the expectation of most implementations using type `uint256` for the `s` variable.

 ### Rogue Key Attacks